solana-labs/solana/web3.js/README.md

 Releases are available on [Github](https://github.com/solana-labs/solana-web3.js/releases) and [npmjs.com](https://www.npmjs.com/package/@solana/web3.js).

-Each Github release features a tarball containing the API documentation release and a minified version of the module suitable for direct use in a browser environment (&lt;script&gt; tag)
+Each Github release features a tarball containing API documentation and a minified version of the module suitable for direct use in a browser environment (&lt;script&gt; tag)